 Expressing deep concern that a section of the wealthy people and public representatives and their well-off relatives have been included in the list of beneficiaries of the Government’s cash support programme for the ultra-poor, TIB has also called for uploading the full list on the website as a means of ensuring transparency and proper delivery to the genuine target beneficiaries of the initiative.

 Credible media reports show examples of irregularities like names of 200 people against one number for mobile financial service for cash transfer.
-Such irregularities cannot be wished away as an unintended mistake, said Iftekharuzzaman, Executive Director of TIB.
+Such irregularities cannot be wished away as an unintended mistake, said Iftekharuzzaman, Executive Director of TIB in a press statement released on 16 May 2020.
 He reiterated deep disappointment and concern over such corrupt designs and practices.

 The worst affected are the ultra-poor, joined by a large number of low income people rendered jobless who are outside the usual safety net of the government.
 “It is absolutely unacceptable that the lofty purpose of the Prime Minister’s initiative to support the worst affected and needy is being undermined by inefficiency, irregularity and lack of coordination of those involved in delivery of the programme.
 The Government must ensure that the initiative benefits only those who it is intended to.
 To facilitate transparency and accountability through public scrutiny, the list of beneficiaries must be disclosed through website and other accessible means”, Iftekharuzzaman said.